Chillerbag/Viceragenesis/README.md

 8. Adherence to theme (do they find it eerie?)

 # Evaluation Report
-In total, we interviewed 10 individuals, and the demographic is as follows:
+In total, we interviewed 10 individuals, and the resulting demographic was as follows:
 | User Demographic  | Number of Users |
 | ------------- |:-------------:|
 | Experienced, interested | 6    |
 | Inexperienced or "uninterested" | 3 |
 | "Random"      | 2  |

 The experienced and interested players, as well as the inexperienced or "uninterested" players were recruited through friends and family connections, whilst the "random" players were found at a SWOTVAC study hall.
-The "random" demographic provided us with insight about our game without the bias of family or friend connections.
+The "random" demographic provided us with insight about our game without the bias of a family or friend connection.

 The interviews and questionnaire provided important data, influencing changes and informing our development team of issues within the game.